fefe982/DeMangleVC/mangling_schema.md

              ^^^^^^^^^^^^^^^^^^^^^
 ```

-Note: the demangled output is not valid C++, but followers UndecoratedSymbolNames notation.
+Note: the demangled output is not valid C++, but follows `UnDecorateSymbolName` notation.

+#### Full declaration

-Full declarator and scope index are used for local scope static or thread_local variables.
-The are in face "global" (not on the stack), so they need a name.
-The full declarator part is the `Declaration` of the function they are declared in, and the scope index is an integer showing which scope (within which pair of `{}`) it is declared in.
+Full declaration and scope index are used for local scope `static` or `thread_local` variables.
+They are in face “global” (not on the stack), so they need a name.
+The `NameQualifier` part shows the scope which the variable is declared in.
+The full declaration part is the `Declaration` of the function they are declared in, and the scope index is an integer showing which scope (within which pair of `{}`) it is declared in.
 For example:

+The full declaration part is in the format of `'?'
+Declaration`.

+The scope index is in the format of `'?'
+IntConst`, where [`IntConst`](#intconst) is a positive integer.

 ```nohighlight
 ?b@?1??func@@YAXXZ@4HA